nizarhmain/betterlytics/README.md

 ---

-## 🌟 Why Better Analytics?
+## 🌟 Why Betterlytics?

-Better Analytics is a **high-performance, privacy-first** analytics platform that puts you in control of your data.
+Betterlytics is a **high-performance, privacy-first** analytics platform that puts you in control of your data.
 Built with modern technologies like Rust and ClickHouse, it delivers lightning-fast insights while respecting user privacy.

 **Our core principles:**

-- 🔒 **Privacy-First**: GDPR compliant, no third-party tracking
+- 🔒 **Privacy-First**: GDPR, CCPA, and PECR compliant with no third-party tracking
 - 🍪 **Cookieless**: No cookies required, respects user privacy
 - ⚡ **Lightning Fast**: Built on Rust and ClickHouse for maximum performance
 - 📊 **Real-time Insights**: Live dashboard with instant data updates